vioxcd-archive/scraping-cnn-and-tribunnews/README.md

 ### Todos

-1. logs filemode as `w`
-2. install and use tqdm on `while`
-3. use url to dump (not page_url)
-4. change sleep to .5 (so it's faster?)
-5. **important**: keep track of the titles that are overlapping between pages (on `&pages=` parameter on Tribun): some 1 May titles are included in 2 May, 2 May in 3 May, and so on.
+1. **important**: keep track of the titles that are overlapping between pages (on `&pages=` parameter on Tribun): some 1 May titles are included in 2 May, 2 May in 3 May, and so on.
 Idea: maybe create a `.csv` for all titles, loaded as `set` and check whether some of these titles are already grabbed (this might make the program runs faster)
+2. uninstall scrapy related package and re-run `pip freeze`

 ## Notes